Ed Bradley (linebacker)

-Edward William Bradley Jr. (born April 22, 1950) is a former professional American football player who played in seven National Football League (NFL) seasons from 1972-1978 for the Pittsburgh Steelers, the Seattle Seahawks and the San Francisco 49ers.
+Edward William Bradley Jr. (born April 22, 1950) is an American former professional football player who played in seven National Football League (NFL) seasons from 1972-1978 for the Pittsburgh Steelers, the Seattle Seahawks and the San Francisco 49ers.
+He was drafted in the fourth round of the 1972 NFL Draft with the 88th overall pick by the Steelers.
 Since 1995, Bradley has served as the color commentator for Wake Forest University football radio broadcasts.
 Bradley's father, Ed Bradley, also played at Wake Forest and professionally for the Chicago Bears.
 Bradley was inducted into the Wake Forest Sports Hall of Fame in 1987.